2016 American League Championship Series: Aftermath

 The 2016 World Series between the Cubs and Indians was highly anticipated due to the historical ramifications; the two teams entered their matchup as the two franchises with the longest World Series title droughts, a combined 174 seasons without a championship.
 The Cubs defeated the Indians 4–3 to win their first World Series since 1908.
 Game 7, an 8–7 victory in 10 innings at Progressive Field, marked the fifth time that a Game 7 had gone into extra innings and the first since 1997 (which, coincidentally, the Indians also lost).

 On December 23, 2016, the Cleveland Indians signed Edwin Encarnación, who had become a free agent after 6 1/2 years with the Toronto Blue Jays, and had declined the team's qualifying offer.
 At the 2018 trade deadline, Josh Donaldson also joined the Indians for a brief 16-game stint, as he was traded there from Toronto.

-Overall, this marked the end of the Blue Jays run from '15-'16, which was their most successful run as a franchise since the back-to-back championships in '92 and '93.
-By the time of their next postseason appearance in 2020, there were no players from the 2015-2016 teams on the roster.
+Overall, this marked the end of the Blue Jays run from 2015-2016, which was their most successful run as a franchise since the back-to-back championships in 1992 and 1993.
+By the time of their next postseason appearance in 2020, there were no players from the 2015–2016 teams on the roster.
+Game 4 was Toronto's last postseason win, until Game 1 of the 2025 American League Division Series against the New York Yankees.

+This was the last American League Championship Series not to feature the Houston Astros (who did not make the playoffs this year) until 2024.